Newspaper Page Text

 machines, the men were made to

-walk to the scene of the lynching
+walk to the scene of the lynching,

-where Hooses were hurriedly
+where nooses were hurriedly

-placed around their necks. the oth
+placed around their necks, the oth

 er ends of the ropestied to the tele

-phone pole, and with the assistance
+phone pule, and with the assistance

-of four men from the ranks their
+of four men from the rani;:, their

-bodies were drawn up to a height‘
+bodies were drawn up to a height

-of more than fifteen feet. <
+of more than fifteen feet.

 The rope-pullers withdrew and

-melted back into the ranks At a
+melted back into the ranks.
+At a

 signal from the leader, a tall man